isralduke/thatbook/22-song-of-songs.md

 > <a name="5:10">5:10</a> My beloved is dazzling and ruddy;
 > he stands out in comparison to all other men.
 > <a name="5:11">5:11</a> His head is like the most pure gold.
-> His hair is curly—black like a raven.
+> His hair is curly — black like a raven.
 > <a name="5:12">5:12</a> His eyes are like doves by streams of water,
 > washed in milk, mounted like jewels.
 > <a name="5:13">5:13</a> His cheeks are like garden beds full of balsam trees yielding perfume.